drewdeponte/octopusci/README.markdown

 ### Dynamic Multi-Branch Triggering

-Octopusci detects branch creation/modification and dynamically generates a build for that branch based on the project the pushed branch belongs to.
+OctopusCI detects branch creation/modification and dynamically generates a build for that branch based on the project the pushed branch belongs to.
 Most existing CI servers that I have used force you to manually define jobs for each branch you would like it to manage.

 ### Multi-Server Job Distribution

-Octopusci allows you to configure it to run "remote jobs" on numerous servers and it keeps track of which servers are currently busy as well as handing new jobs to the correct servers as they become available.
+OctopusCI allows you to configure it to run "remote jobs" on numerous servers and it keeps track of which servers are currently busy as well as handing new jobs to the correct servers as they become available.
 This is extremely valuable if you are interested in running automated acceptance tests that take a long time to run such